Ifeanyichukwu-DA/Covid-19-Data-Exploration-using-SQL/README.md

 ![](Query10.jpg)

-Majority of the people vaccinated are from Asia, followed by people from Europe, and North America Respectively
+The majority of the people vaccinated are from Asia, followed by people from Europe, and North America Respectively
 ***

 ### _To show many cases and deaths Nigeria has had so far?
 Show the Mortality, Case fatality rate, and vaccinations administered_